Using Microsoft Word Headings to Reorganize a Research Paper

 Step 4: Check your Transitions

-If you do some reorganization after you’ve already written some (or all) of the paragraphs, you should have transition sentences connecting one paragraph to the next.
-Some of those might not work out with your new organization, so after you have moved all your puzzle pieces around, go back and review your transitions from one section to the next and from one paragraph to the next to make sure they still make sense.
+If you do some reorganization after you’ve written the paragraphs, some of your transition sentences might not work with your new organization.
+After you have moved all your puzzle pieces around, go back and review your transitions from one section to the next and from one paragraph to the next to make sure they still make sense.

-When you are done with your final draft, you might not want to keep some or all of those headings you used.
+When you are done with your final draft, you might not want to keep some of those headings.
 That’s okay; they were just a tool.
 Make sure they are expanded out first, and then you can delete the ones you don’t want to keep.

 What if I need to turn in a rough draft without all these extra headings?